Safe. Secure. Always Reliable.

 Sugarcane Harvesters

+Not all harvesters are meant to process multiple types of crops—in fact, several crops require unique harvesting processes and equipment.
+Take sugarcane, a tough, fibrous crop that requires specialized machinery to harvest.
 Unlike grains or forage, sugarcane stalks grow tall and dense, making manual harvesting slow and physically demanding.
 Sugarcane harvesters take on this challenge by cutting, stripping, and collecting the stalks in one smooth operation.

-These machines are built to handle the entire harvesting process in a single pass.
-The harvester first removes the leafy tops of the cane stalks, which aren’t used in sugar production.
+The harvester first removes the leafy tops of the cane stalks, which aren't used in sugar production.
 A set of rotating blades at the head then cuts the stalks at ground level before feeding them into the machine, where they are chopped into smaller pieces called billets.
 These billets are collected in a storage compartment or transferred directly to a transport vehicle.
 Meanwhile, fans remove dirt and excess leaves, leaving behind clean, ready-to-process sugarcane.

 Why Sugarcane Harvesters Are Important